Shiping Tang: Social scientist and philosopher

-Tang was a Research Fellow (1999-2002) and then Senior Fellow (2002-2006) at Institute of Asia-Pacific Studies (IAPS), Chinese Academy of Social Sciences (CASS) and a Senior Fellow (2006-2009) at Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
+Tang was a Research fellow (1999–2002) and then Senior fellow (2002–2006) at Institute of Asia-Pacific Studies (IAPS), Chinese Academy of Social Sciences (CASS) and a Senior Fellow (2006–2009) at Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
+From 2002 to 2003, he was posted by CASS to a midlevel government position in northwestern China.
 Since 2009, he has been a Professor at School of International Relations and Public Affairs (SIRPA), Fudan University.

 His forecasting of a decisive win for Tsai Ing-wen in 2020 Taiwanese presidential election was deleted from Fudan's website, hours after its release.

 Social Evolution Paradigm

 Tang is the creator of the Social Evolutionary Paradigm (SEP), a social evolutionary theory.
+He is one of those rare IR theorists who tries to construct a grand theory not only for the discipline but also for human society as a whole.
 American sociologist Howard E. Aldrich thinks the SEP goes beyond "generalized Darwinism and moving toward adopting generalized evolutionism".

 In his 2013 book The Social Evolution of International Politics, Tang argues that human society has historically evolved from relatively benign relations in hunter-gatherer societies, to offensive realism systems, then to defensive realism systems, and finally to a more institutionally rule-based international system.

 According to Dutch political scientist Hendrik Spruyt, unlike most IR theories which are historical contingent, Tang's SEP theory is trans-historical.
 American political scientist Richard Ned Lebow thinks Tang produced a non-determinist and non-reductionist approach to social evolution that is distinct from and critical of evolutionary psychology.

 Tang further explained the SEP's theoretical underpinning in his 2020 book On Social Evolution.
-American political scientist Robert Jervis thinks Tang puts the evolutionary approach through its paces and shows how selection, variance, and inheritance operate to explain both macro and micro social developments.
+American political scientist Robert Jervis thinks Tang puts the evolutionary approach through its paces and shows how selection, variance, and inheritance operate to explain both macro and micro Social Developments.
 American political scientist Peter J. Katzenstein thinks Tang succeeded in developing and defending the claim that "evolutionism triumphs over all other explanations of the natural and the social world."